-- A 1000 word essay, reflecting on the Wikipedia editing process.
+A 1500 word essay, reflecting on your personal Wikipedia editing process.

-- What changes the student made to Wikipedia in relation to clerical exemption (with reference to screen shots if appropriate) (LO1, LO3)
+- What changes you have made to Wikipedia in relation to clerical exemption (with reference to screen shots included as an appendix) (LO1, LO3)

 - Why the student made these changes to these pages: i.e., how the changes made have improved the online encylopedia’s presentation of the theme in relation to the current historiographical interpretation of the sources (LO2)

 - The way the free-to-access and user-edited character of Wikipedia, alongside its stress on ‘neutrality’ and ‘objectivity’, shapes the presentation of historical research in the specific cases of these pages (LO4)